Subchapter 3 - Enforcement (§§ 2051-2060)

 Band Ordinance 06-10, Title III, § 2, Exhibit C, § 2052.

-• (b) The Band Authority will promptly refund amounts which have been improperly withheld.
+• (a) The Band Authority will promptly refund amounts which have been improperly withheld.

-• (c) If the Court issues an order for withholding under § 2053(a), it shall provide a copy of the order to the Band Authority.
-The Band Authority shall serve notice of the order on the obligor’s employer or other payer of funds using the standard Federal withholding form together with a copy of the order.
+• (b) If the Court issues an order for withholding under this Title, it shall provide a copy of the order to the Band Authority.
+The Band Authority shall serve notice of the order on the obligor’s employer or other payer of funds using the standard Federal Notice of Income Withholding together with a copy of the order.
 The Band Authority must allocate amounts across multiple withholding orders to ensure that in no case shall allocation result in a withholding for one of the support obligations not being implemented.

 Historical and Statutory Notes